gitcoder-23/evision-martfury/docs/fcm_setup.md

 **You only need to:**
 1. Add your `google-services.json` file to `android/app/`
-2. Update the package name if different from `com.example.martfury`
+2. Update the package name if different from `com.evision`

 ### iOS Setup
 The iOS configuration is already complete!
 The following has been set up: